MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/about/index.md

 Containers help developers build and ship higher-quality applications, faster.
 With containers, developers can create a Docker image that will deploy in seconds, identically across environments.
 Containers act as an easy mechanism to share code across teams and to bootstrap a development environment without impacting your host filesystem.

-Containers are portable and versatile, can be written in any language, and they're compatible with any machine running Windows 10, version 1607 or later, or Windows 2016 or later.
+Containers are portable and versatile, can run apps written in any language, and they're compatible with any machine running Windows 10, version 1607 or later, or Windows 2016 or later.
 Developers can create and test a container locally on their laptop or desktop, then deploy that same container image to their company's private cloud, public cloud, or service provider.
 The natural agility of containers supports modern app development patterns in large-scale, virtualized cloud environments.

 ### Containers for IT professionals